Quantifying Spacetime Integration across a Partition with Synergy: Introduction

 \section{Introduction}

 Consciousness is a hard problem.
 The Information Integration Theory of Consciousness (IIT) is an evolving theory \cite{iit0, iit1, iit2, iit3, iit4} to tackle it and will continue evolving for some time.
 The most recent version, IIT4, has six aspects: Existence, Intrinsicality, Information, Integration, Exclusion, and Composition.
 Every aspect has undergone revision, and here we focus solely on the notion of \emph{integration}.
-There exist several preexisting, plausible, principled, mathematical definitions of integration \cite{phi_nonunique, phipid, langer2020} and we propose a measure of integration based on the reasonably well-established concept of \emph{synergistic information} \cite{williams2010, qsmi,e19090456}.
+There exist several preexisting, plausible, principled, mathematical definitions of integration \cite{mediano2021, phipid, langer2020} and we propose a measure of integration based on the reasonably well-established concept of \emph{synergistic information} \cite{williams2010, qsmi,e19090456}.

-Synergy has been designed and rigorously vetted to quantify the magnitude of multivariate interactions and is often used to measure ``complexity''.
-As the original Tononi papers \cite{iit0,tononi1994measure} framed integration in terms of complexity, there seems to be nonnegligible overlap between the concepts of integration synergy/complexity.
-We see no major conflicts between synergy and IIT axioms/postulates, and synergy permits greater nuance in defining what IIT means by ``integration.''
+Synergy has been designed and rigorously vetted to quantify the magnitude of multivariate interactions and is often used to measure ``complexity'' or ``irreducibility to constituent information sources''.
+As IIT often frames integration as a sort of irreducibility, there seems to be nonnegligible overlap between IIT's integration and synergistic irreducibility.
+We see no major conflicts between synergy and IIT axioms/postulates, and synergy permits greater nuance and specificity in clarifying what IIT means by ``integration.''

-In this paper, we: explain how integration across a partition is currently operationalized, review synergy, introduce \emph{four} not-unreasonable measures for spacetime integration across a partition derived from synergy, and conclude with recommendations for IIT's future treatment of integration.
-The first measure matches IIT4 as closely as possible, and we compare it in simple deterministic systems.
+In this paper, we: explain how IIT4 operationalizes integration across a partition; review synergy; show how synergy differs from IIT between 2008--2025; introduce \emph{four} not-unreasonable measures for spacetime integration across a partition derived from synergy; compare the first and third measures to IIT in simple deterministic systems; and conclude with recommendations for IIT's future treatment of integration.
+The first measure matches IIT4 as closely as possible.
 The other three aim to treat space and time in a more holistic, integrated manner.